 Ping request could not find host xyz.com.
 Please check the name and try again.

 When you use PING, the Domain name is converted into IP address, and then data is sent to that IP address.
 When a reply comes back, it means data is going back and forth to that domain without an issue.
-However, if the DNS fails to resolve Website’s IP address or if your computer doesn’t attempt a DNS lookup, you will receive a similar error message saying “Could not find host” and so on.
+However, if the DNS fails to resolve the website’s IP address or if your computer doesn’t attempt a DNS lookup, you will receive a similar error message saying “Could not find host” and so on.

 Try the following troubleshooting techniques to resolve this issue: